platformsh/platformsh-docs/docs/src/guides/symfony/get-started.md

 ## Make changes to your project

-Now that the project is deployed, let's describe a typical scenario where you want to fix a bug or add a new feature.
+Now that your project is deployed, you can start making changes to it.
+For example, you might want to fix a bug or add a new feature.

 In your project, the main branch always represents the production environment.
 Other branches are for developing new features, fixing bugs, or updating the infrastructure.